HelgeKeck/vcore-idex/README.md

 [![V-Core IDEX Toolchange](https://img.youtube.com/vi/vpZX4UYmQUg/maxresdefault.jpg)](https://youtu.be/vpZX4UYmQUg)

 # Issues
-- no mirror or duplicatin mode yet
+- no mirror or duplication mode yet
 - no initial configuration script to choose from, when installing ratos
 - there is no autoupdate for the two toolboards
 - PI doesnt boot with both toolboards connected, need to boot with one and reconnect then the other one